platium111/property-frontend/ERROR.md

 using `amplify api console`

 22/8/2020
-- `amplify apu console` then choosing graphql or rest -> will see schema...
+- `amplify api console` then choosing graphql or rest -> will see schema...
 - `amplify codegen` created code for graphql
 - [debug_test_graphql] `amplify mock api` -> see AppSync mock endpoint to configure graphql, so can write query with table of 3 cols
 - [mapping_issue] propertyId in graphql but it is `id` in mongoDB